Skip to main content

 Switching Medigap plans is more difficult than switching a Medicare health or drug plan.
 Medigap policies are intended to provide wraparound cost coverage for the rest of your life.
 Depending on your state’s insurance rules, companies can refuse to sell you a new policy if you’re outside of your initial Medigap enrollment period (the six-month window when you first enroll in Part B).

-Your mother can use the Medicare Open Enrollment Period to leave Medigap and select a Medicare Advantage plan, but know that if she is not happy with this decision, she may have limited opportunities to reenroll in Medigap.
+Your mother can use the Medicare Open Enrollment Period to leave Medigap and select a Medicare Advantage plan.
+But know that if she is not happy with this decision, she may have limited opportunities to reenroll in Medigap.
+If she is able to buy or switch a Medigap policy later, it may cost more.

 Discover other scenarios during which you can switch Medigap plans.